CondorLang/Condor/readme.md

 Todo:
 ------
  - node.h 22 - Create a Expand() function which expands the node and the tree
- - execute.cc 40 - Erase values in all non return locals
+ - execute.cc 41 - Erase values in all non return locals
- - execute.cc 146 - Set row and col for tracking
+ - execute.cc 153 - Set row and col for tracking
- - execute.cc 147 - String, Char, and other data types need to be implemented
+ - execute.cc 154 - String, Char, and other data types need to be implemented
- - execute.cc 264 - Implement all other assign types
+ - execute.cc 291 - Implement setting object variables
- - execute.cc 265 - Implement bitwise
+ - execute.cc 292 - Implement bitwise
- - execute.cc 456 - Attach the correct parent scope to the scope
+ - execute.cc 498 - Attach the correct parent scope to the scope
+ - parser.cc 370 - Account for variable declarations
- - parser.cc 778 - Disallow for allow-native on a non internal file
+ - parser.cc 794 - Disallow for allow-native on a non internal file
  - scanner.cc 462 - Include Octal, Hex, UTF-8, UTF-16, see https://msdn.microsoft.com/en-us/library/6aw8xdf2.aspx
  - internal.cc 24 - replace with a macro
- - semantics.cc 303 - add variable types
+ - semantics.cc 310 - add variable types
- - semantics.cc 328 - Fix RemoveAllAfter in scope.
+ - semantics.cc 335 - Fix RemoveAllAfter in scope.
- - semantics.cc 492 - Compare the base type with the assignment type.
+ - semantics.cc 499 - Compare the base type with the assignment type.
 Throw an error if they are not the same if hard typed.